-In making decisions about fiscal 2020 salaries and performance targets, the Committee also considered fiscal 2019 corporate performance.
-Factors affecting the key components of our executive compensation programs for fiscal 2020 were:
+In making decisions about fiscal 2021 salaries and performance targets, the Committee also considered fiscal 2020 corporate performance.
+Factors affecting the key components of our executive compensation programs for fiscal 2021 were:

 - Adjusted Net Income.
 Adjusted net income is a key financial metric for the Company's annual cash incentive awards (the adjustments to net income for purposes of setting these targets are explained in greater detail below).
-Performance with respect to this metric for fiscal 2020 was below target level for the AIP given the target was established before COVID-19's impact was fully appreciated and due to the drop in sales which resulted from the COVID-19 pandemic. - Integration and Operational Metrics, Beginning August 1, 2019 and continuing for 2020, global safety performance, customer retention, integration success and organization specific measures were key performance measures under the AIP for the Company's annual cash incentive awards and our results met or exceeded the parameters in these areas. - Quaker Houghton's Stock Performance.
+Performance with respect to this metric for fiscal 2021 was below target level for the AIP given the headwinds the Company faced with the ongoing global COVID-19 pandemic, decreased raw material availability, supply chain disruptions, the shortage of semiconductors which impacted many of our customers, and the inflationary environment that manifested itself in mid-2021. - Integration, Operational and Market Share Metrics.
+Continuing for 2021, global safety performance and integration success were key performance metrics along with market share gains which was an added metric for this performance year.
+These three specific measures were key performance measures under the AIP for the Company's annual cash incentive awards and our results met or exceeded the parameters in each of these areas. - Quaker Houghton's Stock Performance.
 Long-term incentives make up a significant portion of each of the Named Executive Officer's compensation.
 In order to align the Named Executive Officers' incentives with our shareholder returns, the value to be earned on a portion of our long-term awards is directly linked to the performance of our stock.
 The portion of the equity component of these incentives is tied to stock performance and the amount payable on our cash awards is based on our total shareholder return (which we define as the year-over-year stock price increase or decrease plus dividends paid) as compared to a specific peer group.
-For the cash component of our long-term incentive program, Quaker Houghton's three-year total shareholder return of 65% resulted in a Peer Group (defined further below) ranking at the 98th percentile.
-This three-year total shareholder return resulted in a cash payout of 100% of the maximum amount provided for the three-year period ending in 2020.
+For the cash component of our long-term incentive program, Quaker Houghton's three-year total shareholder return of 25% resulted in a Peer Group (defined further below) ranking at the 20th percentile.
+This three-year total shareholder return resulted in no cash payout for the three-year period ending in 2021, after several years of maximum payout results based on the total shareholder return.

-Benchmarking.
-Based on our review of competitive benchmarking for compensation and our results of operations, we rewarded our Named Executive Officers with salary and/or incentive compensation increases in 2020 as described further below.
+• Benchmarking.
+Based on our review of competitive benchmarking for compensation and our results of operations, we rewarded our Named Executive Officers with salary and/or incentive compensation increases in 2021 as described further below.